+THE LITERARY OR KNOWING FACULTIES WHICH LEARN AND REMEMBER.

 Class 36.
-Eventuality-The Historian, memory of facts, recollection of circumstances. news, occurrences, events, and what one has seen, done, heard, said and known; love of here, beard, said and known; love of history, knowledge, smartness, practicality, etc. Class 37.
-Time-The Innate Time-keeper, periodicity, punctuality, ability to guess what time it is, keep time in music, tell when, how long since, dates, etc. Class 38.
+Eventuality-The Historian, memory of facts, recollection of circumstances. news, occurrences, events, and what one has seen, done, heard, said and known; love of history, knowledge, smartness, practicality, etc.

+Class 37.
+Time-The Innate Time-keeper, periodicity, punctuality, ability to guess what time it is, keep time in music, tell when, how long since, dates, etc.

+Class 38.
 Tune-The Natural Musician, tone, ability to learn tunes by ear and repeat them by note, the musical inspiration, knack and genius, memory of sounds.

 Class 39.
 Expression-The Talker, "language," communicating by natural language, looks, gestures, actions, written or spoken words, intonations, signs, etc.

 THE REFLECTIVE FACULTIES, WHICH REASON, THINK, PLAN AND UNDERSTAND.
-9.

 Class 40.
 Casuality-The Thinker and Planner, reason, sense and causation, deduction, originality, thought, forethought, depth and comprehensiveness of mind, adapting ways and means to ends, invention, creative resources, reasoning from cause to effect, profundity, judgment.

 Class 41.
 Comparison-The Critic, analysis, induction, classification, ability and desire to compare, draw inferences, illustrate, use figures, etc.

 Class 42.
 Intuition-The Physiognomist, perception of truth, discernment of character and motives, intuitive reading of men by minor signs.

 Class 43.
 Urbanity-"Agreeableness," blandness, persuasiveness, pleasantness, complaisance, suavity, palaver; that which compliments, politeness, etc.

-The Language of the Pen The Science of Reading Character From Handwriting.
-These lessons have been written with pen and well, in order to give you example to work upon.
-This instruction must not be confounded with ordinary Traphology, the science of reading character from handwriting.
-Anumber of different person have written these lives, from the original manuscript, filling in avoid and lines here and there, so as to gue you a varity of little formation to study over.
-There are a few essential points which should be taken into consideration, before the student forms a conclusion, regarding the character of a person.
-First-never base a conclusion, as a whole, on The formation of a few letters or worde.
+The Language of the Pen.
+The Science of Reading Character From Handwriting.

+These lessons have bely written with pen and well, in order to give you example to work upon.
+This instruction must not be confounded with ordinary Traphology, the secence of reading character from handwriting.
+Anumber of different person have written there live, from the original manuscript, filling in avoid and lives here and there so as to give you a variety of little formations to study over.

+There are a few essential fromts which should be taken into consideration, before the student forms a conclusion, regarding the character of a person.
+Tirst-never base a conclusion, as a whole, on the formation of a few letters or words.
 The conclusion should be drawn after several lines of writing have been examined.
 A weak characteristic is after overbalanced by several good characteristics.
 Deautiful writing, does not always denote a beautiful character.
-Digitized by GOOgle